Back to Top

 For simplicity it is generally assumed that weapons that have Craftings & Enchants that provide passive sources of Non-Physical Damage DO NOT count as combined damage/effect, and unless otherwise stated are treated as a Typical Physical Attack.

-All damage or healing bonuses are applied to a single ‘hit’ roll.
-If that hit roll effects more than one target then the bonus is divided evenly between all targets.
+Spell Power refers damage and/or healing modifiers applied to Spirit or Faith powers.
+Spell power modifiers are applied to a single ‘casting’ roll.
+Therefore, if a spell would have a single casting roll hit/effect multiple targets, then typically the spell power modifier is divided evenly between all targets.
 Standard rounding rules apply, with the exception that any decimal number less than 1 is rounded up to 1.
-This rule applies across the board unless otherwise specified by a specific ability, such as when an ability calls for a ‘separate hit roll for each target’ (i.e. Multi Spells)
+This rule always applies for spells that hit multiple targets unless text in the spell description specifically states otherwise, such as when an ability calls for a ‘separate casting roll for each target’ (i.e. most Multi-type Powers)

 Some examples of damage bonuses divided evenly:

-• A mage with +2 spirit damage, hits 6 targets with an Arcane Torrent (a Rain-type Power).
+• A mage with +2 arcane spell power, hits 6 targets with an Arcane Torrent (a Storm-type) Power.
 There is a single hit roll, but 1 of the 6 target resists the power.
 In this case the total damage bonus is divided evenly among all 5 targets that were hit.
 2/5 = 0.4, therefore each target takes +1 damage in addition to the damage done by the Arcane Torrent.

 Some examples of damage bonuses applied to each target: